Hoda Kotb named 'Today' show co-anchor

 Kotb will continue to co-anchor the 10 a.m.
 “Today” extension alongside Kathie Lee Gifford.

 Kotb is certainly well-liked.
-A veteran news woman, she’s appeared on NBC’s air for twenty years, initially as a “Dateline” correspondent.
-She’s had personal challenges and has not been shy about exploring those in public forums, notably the 2010 bestseller, “Hoda: How I Survived War Zones, Bad Hair, Cancer, and Kathie Lee,”
+A veteran news woman, she’s appeared on NBC’s air for 20 years, initially as a “Dateline” correspondent.
+She’s had personal challenges and has not been shy about exploring those in public forums, notably the 2010 bestseller, “Hoda: How I Survived War Zones, Bad Hair, Cancer, and Kathie Lee.”

-“Survive” may have been a strong word in the context of bad hair and Gifford.
-She

 Last year, she was quietly moved over to “Today” as the third-co-anchor.
 The reasons for her presence were never exactly explained, but they didn’t have to be.
 Kotb was clearly in line to assume a more prominent role there, possibly as Lauer’s replacement when he finally chose to leave.